 As a telephonist/switchboard operator, you're usually the first point of contact for anyone who phones a hospital, clinic, health centre or NHS trust.
 You'll operate switchboard equipment to receive calls and pass them on to the correct person or department.
-In some cases, the caller wants information which you, as the telephonist or switchboard operator, can give yourself.

 People who call might be anxious or upset so as the telephonist/switchboard operator, you may have to calm them down or reassure them.
 Some calls are urgent so you may have to contact emergency services or deal with an emergency situation according to the agreed procedures.